-Washington, DC – A new partnership announced today between Infrastructure DC and Groundswell promises to expand the number of community solar projects dedicated to benefiting low-income households.
+Washington, DC – A new partnership announced was announced in late January 2019 between Infrastructure DC and Groundswell promises to expand the number of community solar projects dedicated to benefiting low-income households.

 Infrastructure DC, an initiative of the Federal City Council, is a non-profit corporation that provides alternative financing and project delivery options for sustainable infrastructure projects in the DC metro region, with the mission of accelerating investment through public-private partnerships.
 Groundswell, is a non-profit developer and subscription services provider for community solar projects that offer deep energy savings to low income households.
 Their partnership connects the pieces – site selection, financing, project management, workforce development, community engagement, and customer support – necessary to move successful community-benefiting solar projects from start to completion.

 “We view a project’s social and environmental returns as equally important as its financial returns,” said Maura Brophy, Director of Transportation and Infrastructure with Federal City Council and Managing Director of Infrastructure DC.
 “Our partnership with Groundswell will help us reach the DC families we need to advance equity in the generation of renewable energy.”

 “Throughout its history, the Federal City Council has worked to incubate and launch initiatives that deliver innovative solutions to the unique challenges facing the District,” said Anthony Williams, CEO and Executive Director of Federal City Council and Chairman of the board of Infrastructure DC.
 “Infrastructure DC is an example of this, and this new partnership will expand IDC’s ability to achieve its mission of accelerating investments in infrastructure and delivering projects that have a meaningful social impact”.